Minerva was joined in wedlock with Andrew Jackson Inks (1832-1913).

 The Inks family lived at Farmington and Fairchance in Fayette County.
 In 1862, Minerva joined the Mt.
 Washington Church at Chalk Hill, near Uniontown, PA.

 Andrew was a farmer for many years.
-He also was in charge of the farm of the H.C.
+He is known to have been in charge of the farm of the H.C.
 Frick Coke Company at Fairchance.
-In 1881, he was elected constable of North Union Twp., Fayette County.
+In 1881, he was elected constable of North Union Township, Fayette County.

-The photograph seen at right was taken of the Inks clan in early November 1906, location unknown.
+A group photograph was taken of the Inks clan in early November 1906, location unknown.
 The image shows Minerva and Andrew (in middle row, 4th and 5th from right) with their adult children and young grandchildren.
 To view a larger version, along with specific identities, click here.

 In 1911, Minerva and Andrew endured the death of married daughter Tamzon, who had heart trouble and who left behind a husband and two young children.